-Carotid artery disease is a form of disease that affects the vessels leading to the head and brain (cerebrovascular disease).
+Carotid artery disease affects the vessels leading to the head and brain (cerebrovascular disease).
 Like the heart, the brain's cells need a constant supply of oxygen-rich blood.
 This blood supply is delivered to the brain by the 2 large carotid arteries in the front of your neck and by 2 smaller vertebral arteries at the back of your neck.
 The right and left vertebral arteries come together at the base of the brain to form what is called the basilar artery.
 A stroke most often occurs when the carotid arteries become blocked and the brain does not get enough oxygen.

 Carotid artery disease increases the risk of stroke in 3 ways: